adamcath/ads/README.md

 ##### part of the build system?

+- Building is a very general problem, and build systems are quite flexible.
+  This flexibility comes at a cost: even in a well-factored build system, you always have to figure out which targets you're supposed to run. ads is a "run" system, not a build system, so it can be restricted to a fixed set of commands - the ones you need to run services.
 - Big projects often involve multiple languages and build systems.
   I wanted a uniform way to run them all.
-- How would you get the composability (run one thing, run three things, run everything, run this group)?
+- It's fairly annoying to implement things like `ads logs` in most build systems.
+I wanted to make it trivial for developers to do the right thing.

 ##### an init.d script (or similar)?

-ads is inspired by service managers, but:
+ads is inspired by OS service managers, but:
 - I don't want to "install" each service on my dev box.
 That would raise awkward questions about what happens when I change the code.
 I want to run things straight from source.
 - init.d scripts are pretty fugly.
 Maybe other service managers are better;
-  if so I'd be curious to learn about them.
+  if so, I'd be curious to learn about them.
-- If this were a good solution, people would be doing it.
+- I suspect that if this were a good solution, people would be doing it.

 ##### some project-specific helper scripts?

-In my experience, codebases frequently evolve a set of helper scripts that make it tolerable to deal with multiple projects.
-They work well when there's one command to rule them all, but somebody wants a way to _just restart my stuff_.
+In my experience, code bases frequently evolve a set of helper scripts that make it tolerable to deal with multiple projects.
+They work well when there's one command to rule them all, but then somebody wants a way to _just restart my stuff_.
+Now you add some commands to just do that.
+It becomes very hard to prevent spaghetti unless you end up designing something like ads, which lets you freely compose commands with services.
+But then...you could have just used ads!
-This is where these scripts break down, as they weren't designed to be composed in that way.
-Then you end up with an unusable and unmaintainable spaghetti script.
-Perhaps your script will evolve into something like ads, but then...you could have just used ads!

-##### docker?
+##### docker/vagrant/virtualization tech x?

-docker solves a very different problem, but I haven't tried docker yet (gasp!), so I'm not totally sure.
-I suspect ads will still make sense with docker.
-I'd love to hear your experiences with docker + ads, or with docker somehow making ads irrelevant.
+Virtualization solves a very different set of problems - primarily service isolation.
+That said, I haven't tried docker yet (gasp!), so I'm not totally sure.
+I suspect ads will still make sense with docker (`ads up` would build and spin up a container).
+I'd love to hear your experiences with docker + ads, or if docker somehow making ads irrelevant.

 # Advanced stuff